innogames/slack-bot/readme.md

 # Development

 ## File structure
-- `bot` contains the code classes of the bot: connection to slack, user management, command matching
+- `bot/` contains the code classes of the bot: connection to slack, user management, command matching...
-- `cmd` entry points aka main.go for the bot and the CLI test tool
+- `cmd/bot/` entry points aka main.go for the bot and the CLI test tool
-- `command` real command implementing the bot.Command interface
+- `command/` real command implementing the bot.Command interface
-- `client` communication interfaces for Slack, Jenkins, Jira etc...
+- `client/` communication interfaces for Slack, Jenkins, Jira etc...

 ## Create a new (native) command
 If you need a new command, which is not implementable with a "command" command, you have to write to write go code.